Frequently Asked Questions

 What criteria does the Admissions Committee consider when evaluating applicants?

 We evaluate applications against minimum and average standards in 7 specific areas.
-Applicants must achieve at least the minimum level of performance in all 7 areas and be average or above in 5 out of the 7 areas in order to proceed in the admissions process.
-Successful applicants distinguish themselves with outstanding performance in one or more of these areas.
+Applicants must achieve the minimum level of performance in all 7 areas and be average or above in 5 out of the 7 areas in order to be eligible for further consideration.
 The 7 areas are listed below.

 - Grade Point Average (GPA)